mnrozhkov/Project-5_Linux-Server-Configuration/README.md

 			sudo less /var/log/flask-uwsgi/flask-uwsgi.log

+	Step 10: Additional security settings

+		Install Fail2Ban on Ubuntu 14.04

+			sudo apt-get update
+			sudo apt-get install fail2ban

+		Configure Fail2Ban with your Service Settings

+			We need to copy this to a file called jail.local for fail2ban to find it:

+				sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

+			Once the file is copied, we can open it for editing to see how everything works:

+				sudo nano /etc/fail2ban/jail.local

+				ignoreip = 127.0.0.1/8
+				bantime = 600
+				findtime = 600
+				maxretry = 3
+				destemail = mikhail_job@mail.ru  (email address that should receive ban messages) sendername = Fail2Ban  ("From" field in the email) mta = sendmail (mta parameter configures what mail service will be used to send mail)

 iv.
 A list of any third-party resources I've used of to complete this project.
 ----------------------------
 	1. Initial Server Setup with Ubuntu 14.04 (https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04)